 The vital role of social workers

 Social workers have a key role to play in supporting the education of children in care but it is important to know you are not alone.
 Each local authority has a Virtual School Head who is there to monitor, support and advise all those working to ensure the best education outcomes for children in care.

 The PEP meeting should take the form most appropriate to the needs of the young person.
 It can follow any person-centred approach including the ‘Three Houses Approach’ outlined in Suffolk’s Signs of Safety (SoS) and Well-being service model or the PATH (Possible Alternative Tomorrows with Hope) model used by Suffolk’s Education Psychology and Therapy Service.

-PEP document templates for post-16 learners
+PEP templates for Post-16 learners

-- Post-16 PEP (June 2016) (Word, 1MB)
+- Download the Post-16 PEP template here (2016) (Word, 1MB)

-PEP document templates for Early Years children
+PEP templates for Early Years children

 The templates schools should use for the Personal Education Planning of early years children in the care of Suffolk County Council: